-- The Presidency then: - chairs the meetings and discussions at the General Assembly - prepares the resolutions, amendments and voting procedures for the General Assembly - is responsible for taking the minutes of the General Assembly - 239 The Presidency: - consists of four to six people who must not be candidates to any positions at the General Assembly. - can be suspended and simultaneously replaced with an absolute two-third majority by the assembly.
-Such a vote of no-confidence can be demanded by at least 5% of the delegates, who must present people for the new Presidency. - 246 2.7.
-Participation fee - A participation fee to the General Assembly can be set up if the Treasurer finds it necessary. - The following participants of the General Assembly are exempt from paying the participation fee: - 251 One delegate per Full, Candidate and Associate Member Organisation,
+- The Presidency then: - chairs the meetings and discussions at the General Assembly - 237 prepares the resolutions, amendments and voting procedures for the General - 238 Assembly - is responsible for taking the minutes of the General Assembly consists of four to six people who must not be candidates to any positions at the General Assembly.

+The Presidency:

+can be suspended and simultaneously replaced with an absolute two-third majority by the assembly.
+Such a vote of no-confidence can be demanded by at least 5% of the delegates, who must present people for the new Presidency.

+246 2.7.
+Participation fee

+A participation fee to the General Assembly can be set up if the Treasurer finds it necessary.

+The following participants of the General Assembly are exempt from paying the participation fee:

+251 One delegate per Full, Candidate and Associate Member Organisation,

-252 Executive Committee members 253 the Secretary-General and office 254 members of the Presidency 255 256 257 258 If a full Member Organisation sends a second delegate the participation fee is halved in case at least one of the two delegates self-identifies as women, intersex, nonbinary, trans or agender.
+252 Executive Committee members

+- the Secretary-General and office - 254 members of the Presidency

+If a full Member Organisation sends a second delegate the participation fee is halved in case at least one of the two delegates self-identifies as women, intersex, nonbinary, trans or agender.
 Treasurer can grant exemption or lowering of the fee to participant that request it.

 259 2.8.
+Travel reimbursement

-Travel reimbursement 260 Full reimbursement of travel costs is granted to: 261 one delegate per full, candidate or associate Member Organisation 262 • Executive Committee members 263 • the Secretary-General and the office 264 • candidates for the Executive Committee elections 265 266 candidates for the Secretary-General elections, provided they have received approval by the pre-selection committee 267 268 candidates for the FYEG Representative to the EGP Committee, provided they have received approval by the pre-selection committee 269 • members of the presidency 270 The Treasurer can decide to reimburse travel costs for: 271 delegates of organisations applying for candidate membership in FYEG the second delegate of a full, candidate or associate Member Organisation if at least one delegate self-identifies as women, intersex, nonbinary, trans or agender.
+- 260 Full reimbursement of travel costs is granted to: - one delegate per full, candidate or associate Member Organisation - 262 Executive Committee members - 263 the Secretary-General and the office - 264 candidates for the Executive Committee elections - candidates for the Secretary-General elections, provided they have

+- 267 candidates for the FYEG Representative to the EGP Committee, provided they - 268 have received approval by the pre-selection committee - 269 members of the presidency - 270 The Treasurer can decide to reimburse travel costs for: - delegates of organisations applying for candidate membership in FYEG - 272 candidates for all open positions - the second delegate of a full, candidate or associate Member Organisation - if at least one delegate self-identifies as women, intersex, nonbinary, - trans or agender. - 3.
-• candidates for all open positions

-276 3.
 Election and Voting Procedures

-3.1.
+277 3.1.
 Attendance and voting quorums